wojdyr/fityk/doc/getstarted.rst

 later detail in the processing is irrelevant for the time being.

-The data file used in this example is distributed with the program and can be found in the :file:`samples` directory.
+The data file used in this example is distributed with the program and can be found in the :file:`samples` directory of the Fityk's installation directory.

 .. role:: cli-title